XudongTang/literate-octo-doodle/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.<br/>
 First the number of ingredients.
 Than the ingredients.
 EX: 2, spaghetti, meatballs.

 4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface. it will be a text-based user interface. it will prompt user for inputs, which are ingredients, and the program will return a list of recipes, via console.
+Use text menus or a simple graphic user interface.<br/>
+It will be a text-based user interface. it will prompt user for inputs, which are ingredients, and the program will return a list of recipes, via console.